 Here you can find a summary of all the useful information that you need as a new student.
 You can find also more detailed the information in the A-Z list.

-The next introduction day for new students starting in September 2019 will be held in August 2019.
-More information will be published when available.
+The Introduction Day for new students starting in September 2019 will be held on the 29th of August.

 First semester: with your UvA-net ID you need to register for courses via https://datanose.nl/#masterenrol.
 Once you have registered here, you will automatically be enrolled for the compulsory courses in the first semester.
 Please make sure you click confirm before leaving this page.

 As of the second semester, you have to register for courses yourself through SIS, see: http://student.uva.nl/sis/.

 Please note that the deadline for registration for courses of the 2nd semester is in December 2019 or January 2020.
 You will be informed about this in time through email.

 As a UvA student you can take one or two free-choice electives at the VU in one of the VU buildings on De Boelelaan in Amsterdam Buitenveldert.
 You have to be enrolled for these courses with a VU-net ID.

 As soon as your registration at the UvA is completed and the tuition fee is paid you will receive a VU-net ID from the VU.
 The VU-net ID allows you to log in to the VU-net student portal http://vunet.login.vu.nl/ where you can register for courses and examinations.
 If you do not register on time you have to wait until the next regular teaching or examination opportunity, in most cases a year later.
 So it is very important that you register for courses and examinations in time.